Democratic senators will push to pass pot reform bill this year

 That reform also would provide so-called restorative justice for people who have been convicted of pot-related crimes, the senators said in a joint statement.

-"The War on Drugs has been a war on people — particularly people of color," said a statement issued by Schumer, D-N.Y., and Sens.
-Cory Booker of New Jersey and Ron Wyden of Oregon.
+"The War on Drugs has been a war on people — particularly people of color," said a statement issued by Schumer, of New York, and Sens.
+Cory Booker, of New Jersey, and Ron Wyden, of Oregon.

 "Ending the federal marijuana prohibition is necessary to right the wrongs of this failed war and end decades of harm inflicted on communities of color across the country," they said.